For the past few months, Kings prospect Brayden Schenn must feel like he’s living the life of a Talking Heads song from the mid-80s.

 He’s been to Team Canada’s summer camp, the Kings training camp, played a handful of games in the NHL, two weeks in the AHL…all while waiting to find out if he’s going back to the WHL at some point.

-Indeed, a road to nowhere at the moment.
+Indeed, it’s a road to nowhere at the moment.

 MM: How good does it feel to be back in LA right now?